 Traditional PR involves press releases, working media contacts, and promoting your company’s brand as an influential authority within its industry.
-Phones, press kits, rollout events and emails were the standard tools of the trade.
+Phones, press kits, rollout events, and emails were the standard tools of the trade.

 PR still has a role in modern integrated marketing, even if some of the tools have changed.
 You use Twitter now to reach most journalists, but earned media on TV, radio or podcasts is still golden, and serves as another opportunity to spread a consistent brand message.

 Social Media Marketing (SMM) can be considered a PR function these days.
-Posts (including sponsored poss) on Twitter, Linked In or Facebook give your company a personality and a face to present to the world.
+Posts (including sponsored posts) on Twitter, Linked In or Facebook give your company a personality and a face to present to the world.

 Digital and mobile advertising, such as SMS, can also serve your integrated strategy when you use a consistent theme, but tailor each message appropriately to its medium.

-Suggestions for feeding your Content machine
+Suggestions for feeding your content machine

 The most important commitment is to keep the creative pipeline flowing, from tweets to white papers, and all that lies between.